TadeuszRychter/TadeuszRychter.github.io/_posts/2016-02-29-how-not-to-write-css.md

 .widget__button {}
 .widget__button--important {}</code></pre>

 It’s always a good idea to put some meaning into a class name rather than a specific value.
-What if your <code class="language-css">.widget__button—red {}</code> ought to be green when clicked or grey when disabled?
+What if your <code class="language-css">.widget__button—-red {}</code> ought to be green when clicked or grey when disabled?
 Small things like that lead to misunderstandings and extra work.

 I hope you could see that writing CSS that works is very different than creating something maintainable, future-proof and friendly to the developers.